So, here are you, a responsible pet owner who loves his or her pet beyond anything else.

 The reality is that outstanding vet care is not affordable, especially if it is the case of an emergency.

 Since such unexpected events can happen to anyone at any given time, you might find yourself in the middle of the night at an ER, wondering how to pay for the treatment.

-This means you will give permission to your vet to choose the best approach for nursing back your pet, without focusing on the price.
+This means you will permit your vet to choose the best approach for nursing your pet back without focusing on the price.

 Still, with a bit of research and planning, you can have a lot of peace of mind in case of pet emergencies.

 We’re Prepared for It

 The first part of the plan for pet emergencies is to be prepared.